Unit 1: Introduction

 assignments and materials.
 Pay particular attention to the details of the midterm and final exams.
 Take appropriate action now if you will need proctored

-- For further course and contact information, please read your Instructor's Welcome on Blackboard.
+- For further course and contact information, please read your Instructor's Welcome on Canvas.
 You can also watch my short video on why it is not that terrible that you have to take a history survey course.

 - Make sure that you have read the information on the course assignments and grading.
 This is very, very important.